Leverian collection: Lottery for the collection

-The British Museum and Catherine II of Russia both refused to buy the collection, so Lever obtained an Act of Parliament in 1784 to sell the whole by lottery.
-He only sold 8,000 tickets at a guinea each - he had hoped to sell 36,000.
+The British Museum and Catherine II of Russia both refused to buy the collection, so Lever obtained an act of Parliament, the Sale by Lottery of Sir Ashton Lever's Museum Act 1784 (24 Geo.
+3. Sess.
+2. c.
+22), to sell the whole by lottery.
+He only sold 8,000 tickets at a guinea each – he had hoped to sell 36,000.

 The collection was acquired by James Parkinson, a land agent and accountant.
 It continued to be displayed at Leicester House until Lever's death in 1788, at a reduced entrance fee of one shilling.

 Move south of the Thames

 Parkinson transferred the Leverian collection to a purpose-built Rotunda building, at what would later be No. 3 Blackfriars Road.
 Leicester House itself was demolished in 1791.

 A catalogue and guide was printed in 1790.
 Parkinson also had George Shaw write an illustrated scientific work; the artists involved included Philip Reinagle, Charles Reuben Ryley, William Skelton, Sarah Stone, and Sydenham Edwards.
 Some of John White's specimens were put on public display there for the first time.
-The museum also served as a resource and opportunity for women: Ellenor Fenn wrote A Short History of Insects (1796/7), for which the long title concludes as "a pocket companion to those who visit the Leverian Museum", and a similar volume on quadrupeds; the artist Sarah Stone continued to work for Parkinson, as she had done for Lever.
+The museum also served as a resource and opportunity for women.
+Ellenor Fenn wrote A Short History of Insects (1796/7), which also served as a "pocket companion" for the museum.
+The artist Sarah Stone continued to work for Parkinson, as she had done for Lever.

 Parkinson had some success in getting naturalists to attend the museum, which was easier at the time to visit than the British Museum.
-A visitor in 1799, Heinrich Friedrich Link, was complimentary.
+Heinrich Friedrich Link, who visited in 1799, was complimentary.